MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

 ### System requirements

-Federated sign-in is supported on the following Windows SKUs:
+Federated sign-in is supported on the following Windows SKUs and versions:

 - Windows 11 SE, version 22H2 and later
 - Windows 11 Pro Edu/Education, version 22H2 with [KB5022913][KB-1]